CohortInsights/financials/README.md

 ### Data Ingestion
 - ✅ Import normalized data and store in MongoDB (with transaction IDs)
+- ✅ Add Capitol One normalizer
-- [ ] Add Capitol One and Schwab account normalizers
+- [ ] Add Schwab and Checks account normalizers

 ### Persistence
 - [ ] Extend MongoDB schema for multi-year rollups and indexing